rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

 #### Password reset protocol attack

-Password reset protocols are typically based on alternate contact information like phone numbers or email address.
+Password reset protocols are typically based on alternate contact information like phone numbers or email addresses.
 If a hacker has the information to reset your password, they don't need your current password.

 Use the following guideline to prevent hackers from guessing your passwords: